 When it comes to running a business, it’s important to recognise that loose contracts can leave us open to a lot of unnecessary risk.
 The team at AV Lawyers have put together a collection of the legal documents and inclusions your business needs to protect itself.

-When operating a business, loose contracts and dishonest deals can leave an entire company open to risk – both from government audits or legal suits brought against the business.
+Loose contracts and dishonest deals can leave an entire company open to legal risk in business – both from government audits or legal suits brought against the business.
 No one wants to be exposed to risk, and one of the best ways to protect yourself and your assets to is structure tight agreements both internally and externally.

 Here are several contractual concepts and inclusions that you can use to reduce the level of risk to your company.